msgr0/gplas2/README.md

     ##
     ## This is the bacterial species that you have indicated: Enterococcus faecium
     ##
-    ## Your results will be named using usingmlplasmids
+    ## Your results will be named  usingmlplasmids
     ##
-    ## You have not indicated a threshold prediction.
-Using 0.5 since you are using mlplasmids
+    ## You did not indicate a threshold prediction.
+Using 0.5 because you are using mlplasmids
     ##
-    ## You have not passed the number of times to look for paths based on each plasmid seed, using 20 as default
+    ## You did not pass the number of times to look for paths based on each plasmid seed, using 20 as default
     ##
     ## ##################################################################
     ## Conda is present